huiwengoh/library-database-project/README.md

 - To add a book into the library, the librarian will need the ISBN, title, author, edition, publishing year, publisher,and number of pages.

-To lend a book, the librarian has to input the book ID and member ID,

-which should be displayed on the inside jacket of the book.